Save your sanity and enjoy the holiday with these invaluable Thanksgiving Hacks that will make hosting Turkey Day so much easier!

 Give kids their own table with a creative DIY Kraft Paper Table Runner they can draw on and color to keep them entertained during dinner!

-Photo Credit + Inspiration: Dawn Nicole Designs
+Photo Credit and Inspiration: Dawn Nicole Designs

 Are you worried your Thanksgiving leftovers will go to waste?